RamanLab/iCOMIC_doc/docs/getting_started.md

 	```(sample_name)_(condition(tumor/normal))_Rep(replicate_number)_R(1 / 2).fastq```

 	Example: hcc1395_normal_Rep1_R1.fastq

-- If you choose upload from table mode, the sample information should be given in a tab delimited file with a header row.
+- If you choose upload a table, the sample information should be given in a tab delimited file with a header row.

 	The Column names should be: